 If you forget something, push “pause” and wait until the washer unlocks.

-Clean lint from filter by lifting up on the inside front of the dryer every time you use it.
+Clean lint from filter by lifting it up on the inside front of the dryer every time you use it.

 Set Cycle, sensor dry level and temperature.
 I use “wrinkle prevent” also, for most everything

 There is a shelf for drying shoes, sweaters, etc. between the wall and the dryer.
 When it is installed in

 * There are spare ping pong balls in a bag on the wall next to the table.
 There are also at least 50 balls in the room, so if you run out of balls, pretend it is Easter and start looking.
 There are two sets of lights for the ping pong table: one on the wall next to the door by the dryer, and one in the middle of the tool wall.